PawishrajhenAR/skanda/VERCEL_DEPLOYMENT.md

 ### ⚠️ EasyOCR Considerations

+- **EasyOCR is NOT included in Vercel builds** to prevent Out of Memory (OOM) errors
-- EasyOCR requires downloading large models (~500MB+)
+- EasyOCR requires downloading large models (~500MB+) which causes build failures
+- The application works **perfectly without EasyOCR** - OCR features are gracefully disabled
+- OCR functionality will show a message that EasyOCR is not available
+- For production OCR, consider using:
+  - External OCR API services (Google Vision API, AWS Textract, etc.)
+  - Separate microservice for OCR processing
-- First OCR operation may take several minutes
+  - Client-side OCR libraries
-- May exceed Vercel's function size limits
-- Consider using a dedicated OCR service API for production

 ## Deployment Steps